Z boson emission by a neutrino in de Sitter expanding universe: Introduction

 \section{Introduction}

-The problem of electro-weak interactions in a de Sitter space-time by using perturbative methods was studied only recently in \cite{1}.
-In \cite{1} the general formalism for study the neutral current interactions intermediated by the Z boson was constructed in a curved space-time.
+The problem of electro-weak interactions in a de Sitter space-time by using perturbative methods was studied only recently in \cite{1,cd,cf}.
+In \cite{1,cd} the general formalism for studying the neutral current interactions intermediated by the Z boson was constructed in a curved space-time.
 This allows us to explore processes of interaction that generate production of massive bosons and fermions in an expanding de Sitter universe by adapting the electro-weak perturbation theory \cite{5,6,8,10,11,12,13,14,cr} to a curved space-time.
-It is well known that the massive bosons were produced in early universe \cite{10}, it is important to explore all the possible processes that could produce them, including the first order perturbative processes that are forbidden in Minkowski theory \cite{14} by energy and momentum conservation.
+It is well known that the massive bosons were produced in early universe \cite{10}, and it is important to explore all possible processes that could produce them, including the first order perturbative processes that are forbidden in Minkowski theory \cite{14} by energy and momentum conservation.
 In a non-stationary space-time the translational invariance with respect to time is lost and the amplitudes and probabilities corresponding to processes of spontaneous particle production are non-vanishing \cite{23,24}.

 The idea of exploring the problem of particle generation at fields interactions was first proposed in \cite{19}, and the main results of this paper are related to the fact that the perturbative calculations can be translated in the number of particles.
 Another result established in \cite{19} is related to the conditions in which the perturbative particle production becomes dominant in rapport with the cosmological particle production.
-In the present paper we use the solutions of the Dirac equation and Proca equation in a de Sitter geometry \cite{3,4}, which have a defined momentum and helicity for computing the amplitude of Z boson emission by a neutrino.
-The physical consequences of our analytical results is then analysed by performing a graphical analysis and establishing the equation for the density number of Z bosons.
+In the present paper we want to study for the first time the process of Z boson emission by a neutrino in a de Sitter metric.
+We will use in our study the solutions of the Dirac equation and Proca equation in a de Sitter geometry \cite{3,4}, which have a defined momentum and helicity.
+We will use the perturnative formalism employed in the field theory including renormalization procedures for extracting finite results from our computations.
 Our approach allows us to explore the interesting limit cases when the expansion parameter is vanishing and the case when the expansion is large comparatively with the Z boson mass.